-- Hardware Log

-- Alert Log
+- Hardware Log - Alert Log

-- Command Log
+Command Log

-Hardware Log
+Hardware log

+On Dell's 11th generation PowerEdge systems, use the hardware log to look for potential problems with your system's hardware components.
 The hardware log status indicator changes to critical status () when the log file reaches 100 percent capacity.
 There are two available hardware logs, depending on your system: the Embedded System Management (ESM) log and the System Event Log (SEL).
 The ESM log and SEL are each a set of embedded instructions that can send hardware status messages to systems management software.
 Each component listed in the logs has a status indicator icon next to its name.
 The following table lists the status indicators.

-Table 12.
+Table 13.
 Hardware Log Status Indicators

-Status Description A green check mark 💽) Indicates that a component is healthy (normal).
+Status Description A green check mark () Indicates that a component is healthy (normal).
 A yellow triangle containing an exclamation point (Indicates that a component has a warning (noncritical) condition and requires prompt attention.
-A red X (😺) Indicates that a component has a failure (critical) condition and requires immediate attention.
-A question mark (🖤) Indicates that a component's health status is unknown.
+A red X () Indicates that a component has a failure (critical) condition and requires immediate attention.
+A question mark () Indicates that a component's health status is unknown.